Here is my definitely must read list

 I put out a lot of content about books, but it’s always kind of a mess.

-I do not recommend self-help and I don’t read books about how to succeed.
+I will generally not ask someone to read self-help and I don’t read many books about how to succeed.
 I recommend books that tell you how the world and humans work, because that is what will allow you to most effectively navigate your life.

 Sapiens – Yuval Noah Harari